 You hardly have time to remember to post to Instagram or send emails, let alone schedule Facebook ad campaigns.
 Kit takes the work or remembering to run Facebook ads off your plate by sending regular SMS reminders that you can boost products with ads.

-Kit is cheap
+Kit is free

 Kit suggests unique ways you can market your products on Facebook